DrylandEcology/rSFSW2/README.md

     # Clean up `TestPrj4/`
     delete_test_output(dir_test = ".")
     ```
+  * *Do not* commit, please:
-  * You will want to change `default` settings/inputs etc. in your local copy
+    * Any changes to settings/inputs etc. in your local copy unless those
-    to work on code, but, please, *do not* commit those changes unless these
-    changes are a feature of your coding task.
+      changes are a feature of your coding task
+    * Package bundles or bundles (e.g., as from `R CMD build`)
+    * Package check reports (e.g., as from `R CMD check`)
+    * Built vignettes

 - Code documentation
   * Read the section 'Object documentation' in